Akhil-Selukar/DSA-Prep/Maze questions/Paths to go from point A to B in a maze/README.md

 ### Paths to go from point A to point B in a maze.

 You are given a (N x N) matrix/maze, and you are standing in the top left corner of the matrix/maze (Point A).
-You can only go one block right or one block down, there is no wat to go up or left.
+You can only go one block right or one block down, there is no way to go up or left.
 Your task is to reach to the bottom right corner (Point B).
 Write a code to print all unique paths possible to reach from point A to point B.

 Example: